The truth about polycythemia

 The path to diagnosis

-When this happens, there may be a referral to a specialist who will conduct at least one of the following tests:
+When diagnosed, there may be a referral to a specialist who will conduct at least one of the following tests:

 A smaller group of people (~30%) experience a blood clot, stroke, or heart attack, which can lead to diagnosis.